alexander-hergert/space-tourism-website/README.md

 - Add mobile design styles to Navbar.
 - Add tablet and desktop styles and active states to Navbar.
 - Add mobile design styles to Homepage.
+- Add tablet and desktop styles to Homepage.

 ### Built with